jiachengpan/jiachengpan.github.io/about/index.md

 I love solving problems, learning languages, and learning new ideas.
 <br><br>

+I am an Design Engineer in AMD, focusing on in-house EDA tool software development, involving design stitching, verificaton, and simulation code generation, as well as low-power design generation.
-I was an R&D engineer in Synopsys, focusing on testing CTS-related functions in IC Compiler II.
+Before joining AMD, I worked as an R&D engineer in Synopsys for ~3 years, focusing on software testing development and testing CTS-related functions in IC Compiler II.
-I have just now resigned and am actively looking for a more intellectually challenging job.

 My recent interests are:
 <p></p>
+* EDA algorithms
-* parallel computing, in particular, using CUDA
+* high-performance computing, in particular for machine learning
 * system programming
-* EDA algorithms

 Some of my pet projects are uploaded as [Github repositories](http://github.com/jiachengpan).